decred/dcrdocs/docs/getting-started/beginner-guide.md

 [Proof of Work](/mining/proof-of-work.md) miners play a similar role for Decred as they do for Bitcoin, but with Decred they only receive 60% of the block reward.

 [Proof of Stake](/mining/proof-of-stake.md) voting is central to Decred's governance.
 Decred holders can time-lock (or "stake") DCR to obtain voting tickets.
-Tickets are randomly called to vote on-chain, this involves both approving the work of PoW Miners and voting Yes/No on any open [rule change proposals](/getting-started/user-guides/agenda-voting.md).
+Tickets are randomly called to vote on-chain, this involves both approving the work of PoW miners and voting Yes/No on any open [rule change proposals](/getting-started/user-guides/agenda-voting.md).
 30% of the block reward goes to the holders of the tickets that voted in that block.

-The remaining 10% of the block reward goes into a [Project Treasury fund](http://explorer.dcrdata.org/address/Dcur2mcGjmENx4DhNqDctW5wJCVyT3Qeqkx).
+The remaining 10% of the block reward goes into a [Project Treasury fund](https://explorer.dcrdata.org/address/Dcur2mcGjmENx4DhNqDctW5wJCVyT3Qeqkx).
 Holders of live tickets decide how that treasury is used through [Politeia proposals and voting](/governance/politeia.md).

 The [Decred Constitution](/getting-started/constitution.md) sets out some guiding principles for the project, the constitution is subject to amendment through Politeia proposals.